-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" ELECTION OF THE NOMINEE DIRECTOR AND FOR PROPOSAL 2.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" ELECTION OF THE NOMINEE DIRECTORS, "FOR" PROPOSAL 2 AND "FOR" EVERY 1 YEAR ON PROPOSAL 3.
 AFTER VOTING SIMPLY SIGN, DATE, AND RETURN THIS PROXY CARD.

-STRATTEC SECURITY CORPORATION 2016 ANNUAL MEETING 1.
-Election of director: 01 Frank J. Krejci (term expiring at the 2019 Annual Meeting) Vote FOR Vote WITHHELD from the nominee (To withhold authority to vote for any individual nominee, write the number(s) of the nominee(s) in the box to the right.)
-2. To approve the non-binding advisory proposal on executive compensation. □ Vote FOR □ Vote AGAINST □ ABSTAIN the proposal □ the proposal 3.
-In their discretion, the Proxies are authorized to vote on such other matters as may prope rly come before the meeting.
-THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED FOR PROPOSAL 1, AND FOR PROPOSAL 2.
-Address Change?
-Mark box, sign, and indicate changes below: Date

-Signature(s) in Box

-If signing as attorney, executor, administrator, trustee or guardian, please add your full title as such.
-If shares are held by two or more persons, all holders must sign the Proxy.
+- S TRATTEC SECURITY CORPORATION 20 17 ANNUAL MEETING Election of directors: (term expiring at the 2020 Annual Meeting) 01 Michael J. Koss 02 David R. Zimmer Vote FOR the nominees Vote WITHHELD from the nominees To withhold authority to vote for any individual rrite the number(s) of the nominee(s) in the box • 2.
+To approve the non-binding advisory proposal on executive compensation. ☐ Vote FOR ☐ Vote A AGAINST ABSTAIN To approve the non-binding advisory proposal o compensation. on the frequency of future advisory votes on executive 1 Year 2 Years 3 Years Abstain .
+In their discretion, the Proxies are authorized to vote on such other matters as may properly come before ore the meeting.
+THIS PROXY WHEN PROPERLY EXECUTED WI AND FOR EVERY "1 YEAR" ON PROPOSAL 3.
+ILL BE VOTED AS DIRECTED OR, IF NO DIRECTION N IS GIVEN, WILL BE VOTED FOR F PROPOSAL 1, FOR PROPOSA Address Change?
+Mark box, sign, and indicate cha anges below: Date Signature(s) in Box If signing as attorney, executo please add your full title as suc persons, all holders must sign the Proxy.